PFL 3 (2021)

 The PFL 3 mixed martial arts event for the 2021 season of the Professional Fighters League was held on May 6, 2021.
 This was the third regular season event of the tournament and included fights in the Heavyweight and women's Lightweight divisions.
 After the previous two events aired on ESPN2, this was the first event airing on ESPN.

 Background

 The event was headlined by a heavyweight bout, contested by the former UFC Heavyweight champion Fabrício Werdum and Renan Ferreira.

 In the co-main event, the 2019 PFL Lightweight champion Kayla Harrison fought Mariana Morais.

 In the second heavyweight fight of the main card, the 2019 PFL Heavyweight champion Ali Isaev was scheduled to face promotional newcomer Hatef Moeil.
-However, during the week of the event, it was announced that the bout was pulled due to unknown reasons and would be rescheduled for June.
+However, during the week of the event, it was announced that the bout was pulled for unknown reasons and would be rescheduled for June.

 Justin Willis and Denis Goltsov were expected to face each other at this event.
 However, Willis was pulled from the bout after the weigh-ins due to being not medically cleared and replaced by Muhammed DeReese.